robzach/RFID_as_media_trigger/readme.md

 I've put together a little [Scratch Studio](https://scratch.mit.edu/studios/4630706/) that contains just one sketch that I started working on; we'll add to that Studio today.

+## Our plan

+* introductions
+* this space up for grabs!
+What would you like to cover?
+How can this time best suit your classroom needs?